YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 4.1.
-IOCM architecture definition
+ICOCM architecture definition
-The Input-Output Control Model architecture is and application architecture providing the highest possible abstraction for almost any software artefact, by dividing its main executing components based on their abstract responsibilities - Input, Output , Control and Model.
+The Input-Output Control Model architecture is and application architecture providing the highest possible abstraction for almost any software artefact, by dividing its main executing components based on their abstract responsibilities - Input, Conversion, Output , Control and Model.

 #### 4.1.1.
 The Control components
 The Control components control the control flow in the application.
-The instantiate the Models and pass them to the Readers , Converters and Writers for output.
+The instantiate the Model and pass it to the Readers , Converters and Writers for output.

 #### 4.1.2.
 The Model components
-The model components model the DATA of the application - that is no configuration, nor control flow nor anything else should be contained wihin the model.
+The model components model the global DATA of the application - that is no configuration, nor control flow nor anything else should be contained within the model.
 Should you encounter data, which is not modelled yet , you should expand the Model and NOT provide different data storage and passing techniques elsewhere in the code base ...

 #### 4.1.3.
 The Input Components
 The Input Components are generally named as "Readers".
 Their responsibility is to read the application data into Model(s).
+The Input components must be as generic as possible.

 #### 4.1.4.
 The Output Components
-The Output Components are generally named as "Writers" Their responsibility is to write the already processed data from the Models into the output media .
+The Output Components are generally named as "Writers" Their responsibility is to write the already processed data from the Models into the output media.
+The output components must be as generic as possible.

 #### 4.1.5.
-The Converter Components
+The Conversion Components
-The Converters apply usually the business logic for converting the input data from the Models into the app specific data back to the Models.
+The Conversion components are generally called "converters".
+Their responsibility is to convert from one run-time data structure to another.
+The conversion might also contain certain business logic.